Digital skills checker

 Find and use your Digital Skills Checker

-Log in to our system and find your unique organisation link.
-This will allow you to track the results and measure the impact of your program.
+Log in to your account to find your unique organisation link.
+Using this unique link will allow you to see the results of your learner’s surveys and measure the impact of your program.

 Follow these steps:

-Check and follow this step-by-step video to learn how to find links to Digital Skills Checkers for the programs your organisation is taking part in with Good Things.
+Watch this step-by-step video to learn more about how to find links to Digital Skills Checkers for the programs your organisation is taking part in with Good Things.
 You will also learn how to see results from the Checkers.

 Video transcript